Padding (cryptography): Classical cryptography

-Admiral Halsey interpreted the padding phrase "the world wonders" as a sarcastic reprimand, which caused him to have an emotional outburst and then lock himself in his bridge and sulk for an hour before he moved his forces to assist at the Battle off Samar.
-Halsey's radio operator should have been tipped off by the letters RR that "the world wonders" was padding; all other radio operators who received Admiral Nimitz's message correctly removed both padding phrases.
+Halsey interpreted the padding phrase "the world wonders" as a sarcastic reprimand, which caused him to have an emotional outburst and then to lock himself in his bridge and sulk for an hour before he moved his forces to assist at the Battle off Samar.
+His radio operator should have been tipped off by the letters RR that "the world wonders" was padding; all of the other radio operators who received Nimitz's message had correctly removed both padding phrases.

-Many classical ciphers arrange the plaintext into particular patterns (e.g., squares, rectangles, etc.) and if the plaintext does not exactly fit, it is often necessary to supply additional letters to fill out the pattern.
-Using nonsense letters for this purpose has a side benefit of making some kinds of cryptanalysis more difficult.
+Many classical ciphers arrange the plaintext into particular patterns (squares, rectangles, etc.), and if the plaintext does not exactly fit, supplying additional letters is often necessary to fill out the pattern.
+Using nonsense letters for that purpose has the side benefit of making some kinds of cryptanalysis more difficult.
+Such padding is not used in modern cryptography because modern ciphers are designed to be secure even when the cryptanalyst chooses the message to encrypt.

 Symmetric cryptography

 Hash functions

 Most modern cryptographic hash functions process messages in fixed-length blocks; all but the earliest hash functions include some sort of padding scheme.
 It is critical for cryptographic hash functions to employ termination schemes that prevent a hash from being vulnerable to length extension attacks.